flightaware/tohil/Doc/tutorial/tohil_python.rst

    >>> tohil.getvar("x(e)")
    Traceback (most recent call last):
   File "<stdin>", line 1, in <module>
-   RuntimeError: can't read "x(e)": no such element in array
+   NameError: can't read "x(e)": no such element in array

-As you can see, it's an error to try to get a variable or array element that isn't there.
-You can use tohil.exists to see if the variable is there, or trap the Python exception, or make use of *tohil.getvar*'s handy *default* keyword-only argument.
+As you can see, it's an error to try to get a variable or array element that doesn't exist.
+You can use *tohil.exists* to see if the variable exists, or trap the Python exception, or make use of *tohil.getvar*'s handy *default* keyword-only argument:

 ::